 - 5. Copy and run the script activeupdate-fetch.sh on a Linux machine with an Internet connection.
-You must have enabled DNS resolution on the machine.
-By default, the script retrieves all databases from the URL https://update1-sns.stormshieldcs.eu/package.
-If you want to specify which databases to retrieve, or a different URL, run the script by modifying its parameters.
-For more information, refer to the help for the script activeupdate-fetch.sh -h. - 6.
-In the Active Update data field, select the archive generated by the script. - 7.
+DNS resolution must be enabled on the machine. - By default, the script retrieves all databases from the URL https://update1sns.stormshieldcs.eu/package.
+If you wish to specify which databases to retrieve, or a different URL, change the script settings before running the script. - The script uses /tmp as the destination folder by default.
+If there is insufficient disk space in /tmp, the script will fail.
+In this case, specify a different destination folder, using the script's "-t" option.

+For more information, refer to the help for the script activeupdate-fetch.sh -h.

+- 6. In the Active Update data field, select the archive generated by the script. - 7.
 Click on Update the databases. - 8.
 Repeat these steps regularly so that the Active Update databases are always up to date on the SMC distribution point.